CurveDocs/curve-docs/docs/cryptoswap-exchange/twocrypto-ng/pools/twocrypto.md

 ### `mid_fee`
 !!! description "`TwoCrypto.mid_fee() -> uint256:`"

     Getter for the `mid_fee`.
-This is the minimum fee and is charged when the pool is completely balanced.
+This fee is the minimum fee and is charged when the pool is completely balanced.

-    Returns: mid fee (`uint255`).
+    Returns: Mid fee (`uint256`).

     ??? quote "Source code"